 - 10. Set an Extra Response Time if you have a difficult or marginal connection and you want the data logger support software to wait a certain amount of time before returning a communications failure error.
 Accept the default value of 00 seconds. - 11.
 Set a Max Time On-Line to limit the amount of time the data logger remains connected.
 When the data logger is connected, communications with it are terminated when this time limit is exceeded.
 A value of 0 in this field indicates that there is no time limit for maintaining a connection to the data logger. - 12.
 Leave the Neighbor PakBus Address as the default of 0. - 13.
 Click Next. - 14.
-By default, the data logger does not use a security code.
-Therefore, the Security Code can be left at 0.
-If the code has been changed in the data logger, enter the new code. - The PakBus Encryption Key can be left blank for direct USB connections. - 15.
-Click Next.
+By default, the data logger does not use a security code or a PakBus encryption key.
+Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
+If either setting has been changed, enter the new code or key.
+See Data logger security (p.
+131) for more information.

-- 16. Review the Setup Summary.
+- 15. Click Next. - 16.
+Review the Setup Summary.
 If you need to make changes, click Previous to return to a previous window and change the settings. - 17.
 Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.
 See Test the connection (p.
-50) for more information.
+49) for more information.